Skip to main content

 PBM is FDA cleared for treating certain types of pain and signs of skin aging.
 The clinical effects often reach further than the skin.

 1. Skin and collagen.
-The data suggests PBM stimulates fibroblasts (the cells that make collagen).
-That is why studies show improvement in fine lines and scar texture.
+PBM stimulates fibroblasts, the cells that make collagen, which is why it can improve fine lines and scar texture.

 2. Muscle recovery.
 For patients who train hard, PBM appears to lower delayed onset muscle soreness (the achy feeling 24 to 48 hours after a workout) by calming inflammatory signals.